SentinelOne Inc. (S) Is Now En Route to Higher Prices

 Sponsored

-The stock witnessed a -28.68% gain in the last 1 month and extending the period to 3 months gives it a -43.00%, and is -11.27% down over the last 5 days.
-If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 6.87% over the week and 7.31% over the month.
+The stock witnessed a -10.79% gain in the last 1 month and extending the period to 3 months gives it a -42.75%, and is 11.44% up over the last 5 days.
+If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 8.36% over the week and 6.70% over the month.

 SentinelOne Inc. (S) Analyst Forecasts